alvaronogueira/flutter-tasks_app/README.md

-This project is part of my initial studies in Flutter.

 Description:
-- Basic project to create activities
+- This project is part of my initial studies in Flutter;
+- Creating and deleting activities.